Mevia/slate/source/index.html.md

 language                    | Equal to   |
 active                      | Equal to   | A prescription is active when current time is within starts_at and ends_at of the prescription with_patient_reference_like | Matches    | Search for matches.
-"Be" matches "Bertil", "Bertil!" does not, and so on.
+"Be" matches "Bertil", "Bertil!" does not, and so on. starts_at_after             | Equal to   | Returns prescriptions have attribute starts_at higher than given timestamp starts_at_before            | Equal to   | Returns prescriptions have attribute starts_at lower than given timestamp ends_at_after               | Equal to   | Returns prescriptions have attribute ends_at higher than given timestamp ends_at_before              | Equal to   | Returns prescriptions have attribute ends_at lower than given timestamp

 ### Available resources
 * get/